c4arl0s/13Plumbing/README.md

 An even stabler version of the website
 ```

-This will output the commit ID associated with v2.0 along with the tag's name, author, creation date, and message.
-The straightforward relationship between tags and commits gives us our finalized Git object diagram.
+This will output the commit ID associated with v2.0 along with the tag's name, author, creation date, and message. **The straightforward relationship between tags and commits gives us our finalized Git object diagram**.

 ![Screen Shot 2020-07-19 at 12 53 00](https://user-images.githubusercontent.com/24994818/87881429-d43da380-c9be-11ea-81c1-7c840b66b37f.png)

 # 	* [Inspect Git's Branch Representation](https://github.com/c4arl0s/13PlumbingRysGitTutorial#13-plumbing---content)

 We now have the tools to fully explore Git's branch representation.
-Using the **-t flag**, we can determine what kind of object Git uses for branches.
+Using the -t flag, we can determine what kind of object Git uses for branches.

 ```console
 Mon Jul 20 ~/iOS/RysGitTutorialRepository